Fundamental Theory of Torsion Gravity: Limiting Situations

 In fact, if the effective Lagrangian (\ref{effectivelagrangian}) is further re-arranged in terms of (\ref{norm1}), it can be put in the form

 as the Lagrangian of the spinor field complemented with the torsionally-induced spin-contact interactions.

-On the other hand, in the standard model of particle physics \cite{Fabbri:2009ta}, we might take into account the Lagrangian for the electron in presence of the Higgs interaction alone together with the Higgs field equations in presence of the electron source solely: if the latter are taken in the case in which the Higgs mass $M$ is very large, then it becomes possible to make the same effective approximation
+On the other hand, in the standard model of particles \cite{Fabbri:2009ta}, we may consider the Lagrangian for the electron in presence of the Higgs interaction.\!\!
+If the Higgs field is then taken in effective approximation we have